Graduate Student Handbook

 A. Master of Arts Candidacy Form

 Students should complete this form and bring it to the sign-off meeting for the first qualifying paper.
 The form may not be filed before the student has completed 30 credits (including the five required M.A. courses) and signing off on the first qualifying paper.
-Students should refer to the Qualifying Paper and MA Degree Checklist on the Forms & Checklists page of the department’s website for specific instructions.
+Students should refer to the “Paperwork Procedures for QP, Dissertation, and Degrees” on the Forms page of the department’s website for specific instructions.

 B. Ph.D.
 Candidacy Form